neltnerb/Teensy-Reactor-Controller/README.md

 While inside the command(name) { } function definition, there are four special functions which you can use to populate local variables from the arguments in the command string.

-##### floatArg(int i, float* var_ptr)
+##### float floatArg(int i)

-Converts the i-th argument into a float (if valid) and puts it into the pointer var_ptr.
+Converts the i-th argument into a float (if valid) and returns.
+For an invalid conversion, this special function will break out of the main command, so do this at the beginning of a command function to check all of the variable conversions before doing work on them.
 It checks that the argument number is valid and is a valid float.
 Invalid floats or argument numbers cause the function to return immediately, printing error messages to the Serial port for debugging either the code error or the command error.

-##### intArg(int i, int* var_ptr)
+##### int intArg(int i)

-Converts the i-th argument into an int (if valid) and puts it into the pointer var_ptr.
-It checks that the argument number is valid and is a valid int.
+Converts the i-th argument into an int (if valid) and returns.
+For an invalid conversion, this special function will break out of the main command, so do this at the beginning of a command function to check all of the variable conversions before doing work on them.
+It checks that the argument number is valid and is a valid float.
 Invalid ints or argument numbers cause the function to return immediately, printing error messages to the Serial port for debugging either the code error or the command error.

-#####stringArg(int i, String* var_ptr)
+##### String stringArg(int i)

-Converts the i-th argument into a String (if valid) and puts it into the pointer var_ptr.
+Converts the i-th argument into a String (if valid) and returns.
+For an invalid conversion, this special function will break out of the main command, so do this at the beginning of a command function to check all of the variable conversions before doing work on them.
 It checks that the argument number is valid, but all arguments start as valid String objects so there is no possibility of an invalid String to String conversion.
 Invalid argument numbers cause the function to return immediately, printing error messages to the Serial port for debugging either the code error or the command error.

-##### numArgs()
+##### int numArgs()

 Returns the total number of arguments, not including the command itself. i.e. if you send "SetPurge 1" over serial, and then in the registered function you ask numArgs() it will return 1.
 This allows you to check for a fully properly formatted string with no extra parameters that shouldn't be there.

-### registerCommand(String name, name, String description);
+### void registerCommand(String name, function* name, String description);

 In the setup section, you must register each command with (for example):